 - Real Estate Assistant Salary

 Real estate assistants shadow a licensed real estate agent or broker and complete tasks that allow the agent to focus on more pressing matters.
 In exchange for handling said tasks, the assistant gains invaluable knowledge that prepares them for a career as a real estate agent or broker.
-In general, there are two (2) types of real estate assistants; those that are licensed, and those that are not.
+In general, there are two (2) types of real estate assistants; those who are licensed and those who are not.

 Often responsible for completing the following tasks:

 - Answer the phone

 - Schedule appointments

 - Place & remove signs

 - Create advertisements (both digital and physical)

 They can handle the same tasks as an unlicensed assistant, with the addition of the following:

 - Draft and submit offers